520yrn/520yrn.github.io/_pages/about.md

 <hr/>
 # Education

-### B.Eng in Traffic Engineering
+### B.Eng in Traffic Engineering, 2019.09 - 2023.06
-+ Dept. of Transportation Engineering, Southeast University, 2019.09 - 2023.06
++ Dept. of Transportation Engineering, Southeast University

-### Exchange Program in Transportation
+### Exchange Program in Transportation, 2022.08 - 2023.05
-+ Dept. of Civil & Environmental Engineering, National University of Singapore, 2022.08 - 2023.05
++ Dept. of Civil & Environmental Engineering, National University of Singapore

-### M.Eng in Transportation
+### M.Eng in Transportation, 2023.08 - Present
-+ Dept. of Civil & Environmental Engineering, National University of Singapore, 2023.08 - Present
++ Dept. of Civil & Environmental Engineering, National University of Singapore

 # Recent News
 * Waiting for updating......